 Professor Lisa Harvey-Smith is an award-winning astrophysicist with a talent for making the secrets of the universe accessible to all.
 She has spent the past 15 years conducting fundamental astrophysics research at universities and research institutes across the world and publishing her findings in prestigious research journals.
 Lisa is a presenter of the popular ABC television show Stargazing Live, author of When Galaxies Collide and a formidable speaker.
 She has performed in sold-out theatres across Australia with science superstar Neil deGrasse Tyson and Apollo Moon walking astronauts Buzz Aldrin, Gene Cernan and Charlie Duke.

-In May 2018 Lisa hosted the Australian tour of a spectacular live event featuring the documentary Mission Control: The Unsung Heroes of Apollo including a live Q&A with Apollo 16 moon walker Charlie Duke and NASA Mission Control Flight Director Gerry Griffin, plus special guests, film-makers Keith Haviland and Gareth Dodds.
+In May 2018 Lisa hosted the Australian tour of a spectacular live event featuring the documentary Mission Control: The Unsung Heroes of Apollo including a live Q&A with Apollo 16 moon walker Charlie Duke and NASA Mission Control Flight Director Gerry Griffin.

-Catch Lisa presenting ABC's Stargazing Live with Brian Cox, Julia Zemiro, Kumi Taguchi and Greg Quicke.
-Screened at 8pm on May 22, 23 and 24 on ABC television.
-Also Back to Earth, same dates at 9pm on ABC Comedy.
+Lisa presented ABC's Stargazing Live with Brian Cox, Julia Zemiro, Kumi Taguchi and Greg Quicke on May 22, 23 and 24 on ABC television.

-Prof. Harvey-Smith's book: When Galaxies Collide, launches on July 30 2018.
+Prof. Harvey-Smith's book: When Galaxies Collide, launched on July 30 2018.
+Speaking events include TEDx Melbourne and a keynote at Sydney Science Festival.
 For details of all Lisa's live events, see the event calendar below.

 Are you an amateur astronomer or just fascinated by the night sky?
 Challenge yourself and learn new skills by taking part in a unique astronomy research course.
 Use data from professional telescopes to research the physical properties of our Galaxy.
 No equipment is needed except a computer with access to the internet.
 You can start and finish your course whenever you choose, so you have the freedom to study at your own pace.
 Enter the online store for further details.